YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The same principle applies to broader safety fears.
 If you have read frightening stories about rare complications, more paperwork may feel like the way to remove all risk.
 It will not.
 The useful conversation is about serious hair transplant safety risks, the surgical setting, and your medical profile.

-At Diamond Hair Clinic, preoperative testing is a targeted safety tool.
+At Diamond Hair Clinic, I use preoperative testing as a targeted safety tool, not as a paperwork ritual.
 I start with the consultation, medical history, medication list, photographs, donor assessment, planned graft number, and expected length of surgery.
 Then I decide whether existing records are enough or whether extra review is needed.

 If the patient is healthy, has no symptoms, and has no relevant history, the focus may stay on surgical planning, donor management, blood test review, consent, and postoperative instructions.
 If the history contains a heart or lung concern, I slow down and ask for the records that answer that concern.